Fourth crew member rescued after engineering ship sinks | Business

 The latest rescued crew was part of a 30-strong crew on board the Fujing 001, a China-registered floating crane, that was involved in building several offshore wind farms, according to local media reports.

 The vessel snapped into two and sank on Saturday during the tropical storm Chaba, which had maximum sustained wind speeds of 110 kilometers (68 miles) per hour and was upgraded to a typhoon before making landfall in Guangdong province and Hong Kong.
-The accident involving Fujing 001 occurred about 300 kilometers (180 miles) south of Hong Kong.
+Chaba hit Fujing 001 about 300 kilometers (180 miles) south of Hong Kong.

 Hong Kong authorities had dispatched planes and helicopters to aid in the rescue, but said that chances of rescuing the other crew alive were “slim.”